putskan/ben-lahav-intro-to-lab-automation-project-requirements/Project7-Analog signals/README.md

 - install Servo package if not already installed
 - initialize Servo package with pin 7
 - first check in adalm the range of the mapped values.
 What frequency is the Servo package using?
+    * The range of the Servo is between 0 and 180 degrees.
+    * The default frequency is 50Hz.

 - connect to servo using D7 breakout (ground on the left on the side of the led). connect plus to servo
 - turn rotary to turn the servo
 - How does the range of the servo motor compare to the range of the rotary?
 Use the scope.
+    * On idle, the duty cycle is around 7.5%
+    * Its max duty cycle is 12% (upon rotating)
+    * Its min duty cycle is around 2.7%
-- is the range of our server the same as the range of the package? change the range of values to the servo accordingly.
+- is the range of our servo the same as the range of the package? change the range of values to the servo accordingly.
+    It is slightly below, say 175 degrees.

 ## Exercises